Here’s what happened this week in the impeachment inquiry

 SUBPOENA THE WHITE HOUSE

-Democratic leaders put the White House on notice that a wide-ranging subpoena was coming for information about Trump’s actions in the Ukraine controversy.
+Democratic leaders subpoenaed the White House in a wide-ranging request for information about Trump’s actions in the Ukraine controversy.
 And they’re going to court if necessary.

 “The White House’s flagrant disregard of multiple voluntary requests for documents ... have left us with no choice,” Oversight Chairman Elijah Cummings, D-Md., said in a letter.